cartesi/pos-dlib/README.md

 export MNEMONIC="your twelve words mnemonic"
 ```

-## Fake Ropsten CTSI
+## Fake ropsten CTSI

-The first step is to have CTSI in your account.
+The first step is to have CTSI in your ropsten account.
 We provide a faucet the drops 100 fake CTSI in exchange for 0.3 testnet ETH.
 Run the following command: